roideuniverse/progress-indicator-dots/README.md

 I once wrote this progress dots indicator for one app, then wrote it again for another app.
 Now I want to use it again in my next app, so I thought this is a good time to release it as a library and make it open source.

 # Install
-I am in the process of releasing it, in the mean you have download it and import it as a submodule.
+I am in the process of releasing it, in the meantime you have download it and import it as a submodule.

 #How it looks like